 - If God controls everything, then I am not responsible for my sinning

-- If God has to choose me to be saved, then I am not responsible for being damned if God doesn’t choose me
+- If God has to override my free will to be saved, then I am not responsible for being damned if God doesn’t choose me

 If God ordains the future, can humans have free will?
 Are people predestined for salvation?
 And what does the Bible say on the matter?
 William Lane Craig is a Christian philosopher and leading proponent of Molinism, a view of divine sovereignty that seeks to reconcile God’s fore-ordination with human free will.
 Paul Helm is a leading Calvin Scholar.
 He defends the view that God predestines the future, limiting human freedom.